-In Search of Lovecraft is a 2008 American supernatural horror feature film written and directed by David J. Hohl (Demon Plague).
+In Search of Lovecraft is a 2008 American supernatural horror film written and directed by David J. Hohl (Demon Plague).

 The movie stars Denise Amrikhas, Tytus Bergstrom, Jeff De Lucio-Brock, Larry Laverty, Rachael Robbins (Terror Firmer; Bikini Bloodbath Car Wash; Bikini Bloodbath Christmas).